FundedByMe/django-mangopay/docs/api.rst

 `GET /payouts/{PayOut_Id}`_
 ***************************
-Geting a payout will update the status and execution date from MangoPay.
+Getting a payout will update the status and execution date from MangoPay.

 ::